 Cash and investments are combined in the financial statements.
-Cash deposits consist of demand and time deposits with financial institutions and are carried at cost.
+Cash deposits consist of demand and time deposits with financial institutions.
 Investments are stated at fair value.
 Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.